linux-system-roles/network/README.md

 `network_connections` variable.

-- For `initscripts`, profiles correspond to ifcfg files in the `/etc/sysconfig/network-scripts/ifcfg-*` directory.
+- For `initscripts`, profiles correspond to ifcfg files in the `/etc/sysconfig/network-scripts/` directory.

-- For `NetworkManager`, profiles correspond to connection profiles as handled by NetworkManager.
-Fedora and RHEL use the `ifcfg-rh-plugin` for NetworkManager, which also writes or reads configuration files to `/etc/sysconfig/network-scripts/ifcfg-*` for compatibility.
+- For `nm`, profiles correspond to connection profiles as handled by NetworkManager.

 Note that the `network` role primarily operates on networking profiles (connections) and not on devices, but it uses the profile name by default as